wheelo/gulp-version-patch/README.md

 ## Options

 ### patchMode: control the patch mode
-When using this patch plugin you should specify the param `{ patchMode: TYPE }`, the `TYPE` is either `0, 1, 2, 3, 4`
+When using this patch plugin you should specify the param `{ patchMode: TYPE }`, the `TYPE` is either `0, 1, 2, 3, 4`.
-There are four patching mode avaibale while now.
-Either of the following 4 patching shapes could be the yielded result: script, stylesheet, image, background.
+There are four patching mode avaibale right now.
+Either of the following 4 resources could be patched: script, stylesheet, image, background.

 * 0: patch all above four patched types in both html and css
 * 1: not patch the image resource